WeLiteAuto/EtherDebug/README.md

 - Support for both TCP and UDP communication protocols
 - Real-time monitoring of data traffic and network status
 - Seamless switching between communication protocols
-- Compatibility with a wide range of STM32 microcontrollers
 - Built with SwiftUI for a smooth user experience

 ## Getting Started